renpy/renpy/sphinx/source/screens.rst

 statement takes the name of the screen to use.
 This can optionally be followed by an argument list, in parenthesis.

-If the used screen include parameters, its scope is initialized to the result of assigning the arguments to those parameters.
+If the used screen includes parameters, its scope is initialized to the result of assigning the arguments to those parameters.
 Otherwise, it is passed the scope of the current screen, updated with any keyword arguments passed to the screen.